 The Russia Investigations: 'Putin's Fine.
 He's Fine.
-We're All Fine.'
+We're All Fine'

 "Putin's fine ...
 We're all fine"

-Note: A previous version of this story incorrectly said President Trump's Supreme Court announcement is scheduled for the night before the joint House committee meeting set for Thursday.
-The Supreme Court announcement is scheduled for Monday.